-- · Keep operator and passenger body weight uphill. - · Never apply engine power. - Apply the brake lever gradually. - When fully stopped, apply the auxiliary brake as well, and then lock the parking brake. - Dismount on the uphill side of the vehicle, or on the left if the vehicle is pointing straight uphill.
-Have a passenger dismount first, then the operator may dismount. - Turn the ATV around and remount, following the procedure described in the owner's manual.
+- · Keep operator body weight uphill. - Never apply engine power. - Apply the brake lever gradually. - When fully stopped, apply the auxiliary brake as well, and then lock the parking brake. - Dismount on the uphill side of the vehicle, or on the left if the vehicle is pointing straight uphill. - Turn the ATV around and remount, following the procedure described in the owner's manual.